CompVis/stable-diffusion/README.md

 Stable Diffusion v1 refers to a specific configuration of the model architecture that uses a downsampling-factor 8 autoencoder with an 860M UNet and CLIP ViT-L/14 text encoder for the diffusion model.
-The model was pretrained on 256x256 images and then finetuned on 512x512 images.
+The model was pre trained on 256x256 images and then fine tuned on 512x512 images.

 *Note: Stable Diffusion v1 is a general text-to-image diffusion model and therefore mirrors biases and (mis-)conceptions that are present in its training data.